collabnix/dockerlabs/beginners/difference-vm-containers.md

 # Difference between Containers and Virtual Machines

-Before diving into text lets look at the component view of how virtual machines and containers are implemented.
+Docker is not quite like a VM.
+It uses the host kernel & can’t boot a different operating system.Before we deep dive further, Let us look at the component view of how virtual machines and containers are implemented.